Author

 Samuel Estabrook

 Samuel Estabrook was a seventeenth-century English theologian and clergyman whose writings engaged with contemporary debates surrounding ecclesiastical governance and social order during the tumultuous period of the English Civil War and Interregnum.
-His work *The Peace and Quietness of a People* exemplifies the theological arguments advanced by moderate Protestants seeking to reconcile religious conviction with civil stability in an era of profound political and religious fragmentation.
-Estabrook's contributions to early modern Protestant thought reflect the broader intellectual currents of his time, particularly the tension between sectarian particularity and the pursuit of national religious settlement.
+His work *The Peace and Quietness of a People* exemplifies the theological arguments advanced by moderate Protestants seeking to reconcile religious conviction with political stability in an era of sectarian conflict.
+Estabrook's contributions to early modern Protestant thought reflect the broader intellectual currents of his time, particularly the tension between reformed theology and the maintenance of civil peace.

 Works in the Library